 These are our picks of the best gay tours in Berlin for LGBTQ travelers looking to get to know this fabulous German city.

-Berlin is a city that has been revelling in its queerness for years.
+Berlin is a city that has been reveling in its queerness for years.
 Even as far back as the 1920s, it was known as the gayest city in the world.
 While other cities have recently begun to vie for that crown, for us, there's just nowhere quite like Berlin!

-With a truly hedonistic gay scene featuring gay clubs, bars, saunas, hotels and cruising clubs, Berlin might seem a little overwhelming to first-time visitors.
+With a truly hedonistic gay scene featuring gay clubs, bars, saunas, hotels, and cruising clubs, Berlin might seem a little overwhelming to first-time visitors.
 Hell, even us old queens who've been here dozens of times occasionally get surprised by the newest additions that have popped up since our last visit!

 Luckily, for those who want to ease into Berlin's gay scene gently, or even explore the city from a unique perspective, there are a variety of fabulous gay tours to experience.
 Whether you want to just explore Berlin with a gay guide, get acquainted with the gay nightlife, or even learn about the city's history of sex, there's a tour for you!
 We've rounded up the best of the best for you right here: